zzymyn/Git-Law/Sex Discrimination Act 1984.md

   (b)  the spouse or de facto partner of the first-mentioned person or of a person referred to in paragraph (a).

- official record of a person’s sex means:

-  (a)  a record of a person’s sex in a register of births, deaths and marriages (however described); or

-  (b)  a document (however described), issued under a law of a State or Territory, the purpose of which is to identify or acknowledge a person’s sex.

  potential pregnancy has a meaning affected by section 4B.

  President means President of the Commission.